(click on link to jump to section)

 had developed a speedier, 3-seat alternative (allowing twice as many passengers) -- but Laird lacked the resources to manufacture it.

 Jake Mollendick offered to fund a company to manufacture and sell Laird's "Swallow" -- if Laird would move to Wichita.
 The young Laird agreed, and a stormy but exciting relationship began.
-In 1920, Wichita's new E. M. Laird Aircraft Manufacturing Co., became the nation's first successful commercial aircraft manufacturer, producing the Laird Swallow.

 The fast, profitable Swallow was instantly in demand.